jpwhalley/GMS_Stats_Course/2_Statistical_Modelling/1_Introduction/O_bld_group_genome_wide_comparison.md

 text(
     expected[w],
     pvalues[w],
-    side = 4,
+    pos = 2,             # put it to left
+    adj = 1,             # right-justify
     label = "O bld grp"
 )
 ```
+This is what's called a 'q-q plot' or a 'quantile-quantile plot'.

 ## Summary

 We have shown

-* That O blood has an estimated protective effect in these data.
+1. That O blood has an estimated protective effect in these data.
-* That such a large estimated effect is unlikely *under the formal model assumptions* if the effect were really zero.
+2. That such a large estimated effect is unlikely *under the formal model assumptions* if the effect were really zero (hence the small P-value).
-* That this observed odds ratio doesn't seem to be a spurious of effect of something we haven't thought of (that affects other variants genome-wide).
+3. That this observed odds ratio doesn't seem to be a spurious of effect of something we haven't thought of, that might affect other variants genome-wide.
-* And indeed that genome-wide variants seem largely compatible with the model assumptions.
+4. However, genome-wide variants don't seem 100% compatible with the model assumptions.

-In addition we know
+Note that:

+* point 1 is purely about our statistical model and the data we have observed
+* point 2 is a comparison of our data with a *hypothetical infinite set of unobserved data* generated under the model assumptions.
+* point 3 is a comparison of our data with other real data generated in the same samples
+* point 4

+ and 2 are about our statistical model, but points 3 and 4 are about whether our statistical model really reflects our conceptual model of what's going on.

+Of course we also know:

-* The O blood group mutation (rs8176719) is a functional mutation - a deletion of protein-coding sequence that alters red cell surface antigens.
+* The O blood group mutation (rs8176719) is a deletion of protein-coding sequence that alters red cell surface antigens.

-(At this point I am starting to get convinced.)
+Making us a priori likely to think this might be involved (compared to, say, a randomly chosen genetic variant).

+## Interpretation

+What's going on re: point 4?
+There are different possibilities.
+It could be that many variants actually have nonzero real effects on malaria susceptibility.
+Or, it could be that there is some confounding going on.
+In this case the latter seems likely - after all we've taken data from across 7 diverse African populations and fit